 - All minors, including interdisciplinary minors, must originate in an academic department.

 - Minors require at least 18 credit hours of course work.

 - At least 6 credits of the 3000-level or higher minor-required courses must be taken at Michigan Tech.
 Courses that meet the "at Michigan Tech" requirement are defined as courses listed in the course catalog and taught by a Michigan Tech instructor either on campus, at field locations, or through distance learning.

 - Maintain a minimum cumulative grade point average of 2.0 for courses completed as part of the minor.

-- Tracks, or focus areas, are not allowed in minors with the exception of the four minors with tracks that currently exist (Biological Sciences, Music, Polymer Science and Engineering, and Bioprocess Engineering).
+- Tracks, or focus areas, are not allowed in minors with the exception of the two minors with tracks that currently exist (Biological Sciences).

 A student interested in getting a minor should first express their interest to the minor advisor and then use the curriculum change portlet in MyMichiganTech to request the minor.
 See the Change Your Major/Minor/ Concentration page for more information.